RodricBr/rofetch/README.md

   <img border="0" src="./image/rofetch.png" alt="roFetch example" title="Isn't it simply awesome?!">
 </p>

-**rofetch (Rodric Fetch), is my home-made GNU/Linux system fetching program.
-With an addition of random motivational texts for you!**
+**rofetch (Rodric Fetch), is my home-made GNU/Linux system fetching program, also a cool little project that I've been editing for a while now.
+(With an addition of random motivational texts for you!)**
-**rofetch is only supported and was only tested on Debian based distributions**
+**rofetch is only supported and was only tested on Debian based distributions and Microsoft Windows Subsystem for Linux (WSL)**

 <hr>